-Abstract submission is now open for the 2017 Society for Freshwater Science Annual Meeting to be held June 4-8, 2017 in Raleigh, North Carolina, USA.
+Abstract submission is now open for the 2019 Society for Freshwater Science Annual Meeting to be held May 19-23 in Salt Lake City, Utah.

-You can register for the annual meeting here.
-You can also sign up for technical workshops, field trips, the 5K run and other events when you register.
-All on-site events will take place in the Raleigh Convention Center.
-The deadline for early registration rates is March 24, 2017.
-Although meeting registration is not required at the time of abstract submittal, full meeting registration (not just one-day registration) is ultimately required for the primary presenter/author, and at least a one-day registration is required for all co-presenters, as stated above.
+You can register for the annual meeting at https://sfsannualmeeting.org/Registration.cfm.
+Meeting registration will open soon!
+You can also sign up for technical workshops, the 5K run and other events when you register.
+All on-site events will take place in the Salt Palace Convention Center and in the adjacent Hilton Salt Lake City Center, the headquarters hotel.
+The deadline for early registration rates is April 15, 2019.
+Although meeting registration is not required at the time of abstract submittal, full meeting registration (not just one-day registration) is ultimately required for the primary presenter/author.

 Special note for students submitting an abstract:

 Students submitting an abstract are advised to proceed immediately to submit any requests for travel support from their various sources at the time of abstract submission rather than wait for acceptance and scheduling.

 When you submit your abstract, the submittal form will also list these topics.
 To help the program committee assign your abstract to an appropriate session, please designate your first, second, and third choices in the abstract form.
 All three choices must be indicated in order for your abstract to be considered.

 As you format your abstract for submission please follow the abstract guidelines below:

 - All abstracts must be in English, using metric units.
 Do not include illustrations, figures, or photos.

 - The title of the abstract must be in all caps and must not exceed 160 characters.
 Spell out words.
 Do not use characters such as ampersands (&) in your title.